mmonteleone/vimfiles/README.txt

 Learning Vim.
 In 2010.
 Heaven help me.

+Weening myself off TextMate, one day at a time.

 As a vim neophyte, I can confidently say you're better off finding useful vim bits in a box of Count Chocula than here.